layerJS/layerJS/Readme.md

 ## Quickstart ##

 Download [layerJS](https://bitbucket.org/layerjs/layerjs/downloads).
 Extract the zip file.
-In your HTML link the layerjs.js and the layerjs.css.
+In your HTML, link the layerjs.js and the layerjs.css.

 ```
 <link rel="stylesheet" type="text/css" href="/path/to/layerjs.css">